IGVF-DACC/igvfd/docs/updating_schemas.md

                  "dbxrefs"
             ],

-5. In the **types** directory add a collection class for the object to define the rendering of the object.
+5. In the **types** directory add a file (i.e. antibody.py) with a collection class for the object to define the rendering of the object.
 Refer to [object-lifecycle.md](https://github.com/IGVF-DACC/igvfd/blob/dev/docs/object_lifecycle.md) to understand object rendering.
 Example of basic collection definition for treatments: